NwCoder21/Linux-Sandbox/Redirection and Piping/Redirection.md

 ---

-# Redirecting Standard Ouput and Standard Error to the Same File - `2>&1`
+# Redirecting Standard Output and Standard Error to the Same File - `2>&1`

-To Redirect standard ouput and standard error to the same file, we can either use:
+To Redirect standard output and standard error to the same file, we can either use:

 ### Method 1